-174. The fiscal policy stance in the FY 2025/26 and over the medium term aims at supporting the priority programmes of the Government under the Bottom - Up Economic Transformation Agenda (BETA) and the MTP IV through a growth friendly fiscal consolidation plan.
+186. The fiscal policy stance in the FY 2025/26 and over the medium term aims at supporting the priority programmes of the Government under the Bottom - Up Economic Transformation Agenda (BETA) and the MTP IV through a growth friendly fiscal consolidation plan.
 The plan targets to slow down the annual growth in public debt and implement an effective liability management strategy, without compromising service delivery to citizens.
 This is expected to boost the country's debt sustainability position.
 Fiscal consolidation will be supported by continued efforts to enhance domestic revenue mobilization, reprioritize and rationalize expenditure while safeguarding priority Government programmes and social spending.

-175. Consequently, the Government's total revenue including A-i-A is projected to rise from 16.9 percent of GDP in FY 2024/25 to 18.2 percent of GDP in FY 2025/26 and further to 18.6 percent of GDP in FY 2026/27.
-Of the total revenue, ordinary revenue is projected to rise from 14.6 percent of GDP in the FY 2024/25 to 15.7 percent of GDP in FY 2025/26 and further to 16.1 percent of GDP in FY 2026/27.
-Total expenditure is projected at 22.5 percent of GDP in FY 2025/26 and FY 2026/27 from 21.5 percent of GDP in the FY 2024/25.
-Of the total expenditures, recurrent expenditure is projected at 16.0 percent of GDP in FY 2025/26 and 15.9 percent of GDP in FY 2026/27 from 15.7 percent of GDP in FY 2024/25.
-The development spending in the budget will increase progressively over the medium term so as not to impact on growth momentum.
+187. Consequently, the Government's total revenue including A-i-A is projected at 17.6 percent of GDP in both FY 2024/25 and FY 2025/26 and before rising to 18.1 percent of GDP over the medium term.
+Of the total revenue, ordinary revenue is projected at 14.8 percent of GDP in the FY 2024/25, 14.7 percent of GDP in FY 2025/26 and rise to 15.5 percent of GDP over the medium term.
+Total expenditure is projected to decline from 22.8 percent of GDP in FY 2024/25 to 22.1 percent of GDP in FY 2025/26 and 21.1 percent of GDP over the medium term.
+Of the total expenditure is projected to decline from 16.9 percent of GDP in FY 2024/25 to 16.1 percent of GDP in FY 2025/26 and 14.7 percent of GDP over the medium term.
+The development spending in the budget will increase progressively over the medium term so as not to impact on growth momentum (Table 2.5 b)

-Table 2.5 b: Fiscal Framework